huggingface/hub-docs/docs/hub/security-sso-azure-oidc.md

 </div>

-Copy the "Redirection URI" from the organization's settings on Hugging Face, and paste it in the "Redirect URI" field on Azure Entra ID.
-Make sure you selected "Web" in the dropdown menu.
+Copy the "Redirection URI" from the organization's settings on Hugging Face and paste it into the "Redirect URI" field on Azure Entra ID.
+Make sure you select "Web" in the dropdown menu.
 The URL looks like this: `https://huggingface.co/organizations/[organizationIdentifier]/oidc/consume`.

 <div class="flex justify-center">